27 mins read

 Preconstruction planning has a significant impact on projects when it comes to completing them on time and within budget.
 It enables contractors to put the right processes and software in place from the very beginning of a project’s life cycle.
 This optimizes the whole preconstruction process before it even starts.

-It is a critical stage in construction planning, as it contributes to fewer delays, better resource management, and happy customers if done correctly.
+It is a critical stage in a construction project, as it contributes to fewer delays, better resource management, and happy customers if done correctly.

 The word preconstruction refers to all the steps that are taken before the actual work is started on the site.
-During this phase, engineers, architects, and construction experts team up and turn over complete project schedules, cost estimates, and drawings.
+During this phase, engineers, architects, and other construction roles team up and turn over complete project schedules, cost estimates, and drawings.

 There are various activities involved in preconstruction that include, but are not limited to, procurement planning, environmental assessments, zoning reviews, and a site assessment.
 Effective preconstruction management that identifies potential barriers, leverages available resources, and sets specific aims and expectations is a fundamental part of successful construction projects.
 Many people simply look at the construction phase of a project, but the preconstruction process is just as essential.